 Why Real-Time Decision-Making Matters in AI

-- Critical for Safety: In areas like autonomous driving and healthcare, quick decisions prevent accidents and save lives.
-Delays can lead to severe consequences.
+- Critical for Safety: In areas like autonomous driving, healthcare, and swarm robotics, quick and decentralized decisions are vital to prevent accidents and save lives.
+In swarm robotics, delays in communication or action can disrupt coordination, leading to severe consequences in tasks like search and rescue or disaster response.

 - Improves User Experience: Systems like virtual assistants or chatbots respond quickly, creating smoother and more effective user interactions.